 View the Adjacent Ocean at the Castel Gavone

-Once serving as a defense and seat of the Del Carretto Marquisses this structure doubles up as a museum and a castle.
+Once serving as a defense and seat of the Del Carretto Marquises, this structure doubles up as a museum and a castle.

 You may climb to its top to view the adjacent ocean and experience the breeze.
 Your visit to the site will also familiarize you with Italy’s past.
-Given that is it real, it will give you a realistic reconstruction of Italy’s history.
+The Castel will give you a realistic reconstruction of Italy’s history.

 The events you read in books will literary come alive.

-Your visit to Finale Legure can never be deemed complete and fulfilling without a stopover at the Baia dei Saraceni.
+Your visit to Finale Ligure can never be deemed complete and fulfilling without a stopover at the Baia Dei Saraceni.

 10 Days in the Italian Riviera: Day V – Genoa